What is Glaucoma?

 Open-angle glaucoma is three times more likely to affect African-Americans, compared with non-Hispanic whites in the United States, and blindness from glaucoma is at least six times more prevalent among African-Americans than non-Hispanic whites.
 Studies also suggest open-angle glaucoma affects Hispanics and Latinos at comparable rates to African-Americans.

 Glaucoma is an eye condition that develops when too much fluid pressure builds up inside of the eye.
 This increase in eye pressure, called intraocular pressure, can damage the optic nerve, which transmits images to the brain.
 If damage to the optic nerve from high eye pressure continues, glaucoma will cause loss of vision.
 Without treatment, glaucoma can cause total permanent blindness within a few years.
+Call to schedule an appointment with our glaucoma specialist, Dr. Mitrev today at 1-800-755-7535.

 There are two main types of glaucoma: